How to embrace and smoothen an internship model

 Poiyah Media has embraced this model since its inception and there have been advantages and disadvantages from an employers’ point of view and students.
 Some various challenges may include interns that lack guidance from their supervisors.
 Given that most interns have never worked in a real working environment, they will need guidance and direction from their supervisors, if the organisation expects them to produce quality work.
 This often leads to frustration from a busy corporate as the demand to deliver is a high priority, as well as to groom an intern.

-Interns also face the challenge of being assigned tasks that they are unfamiliar with or lack of knowledge.
-This is exhausting and unfair because interns are expected to do tasks that they do not know of and at times have nothing to do with their career choice, due to the need to accumulate work experience.
+Interns also face the challenge of being assigned tasks that they are unfamiliar with or they lack the knowledge.
+This is exhausting and unfair because interns are expected to do tasks that they do not know and at times have nothing to do with their career choice, due to the need to accumulate work experience.

 The question remains, is an internship model well understood within the organisation, and are mentors assigned to supervise, and geared for this additional task while carrying out their daily job description?